 James is the PEI's Policy and Communications Director, responsible for the advocacy and campaigning work of the charity on science, technology and innovation.
 With a background in political campaigns in the UK, US and Africa, James joined the PEI from a leading communications consultancy in 2012.

-Kelly is the PEI's Administration Director, having joined in 2012.
+Kelly is the PEI's Chief Financial Officer, having joined in 2012.
 With a strong background in corporate and not for profit organisational development in Toronto, Kelly supports the overall management of the charity and the Board.

 Nick is the PEI's Operations Director, having joined in early 2011 to help establish the charity's core private sector partners.
 With a background working with businesses across Africa's frontier markets, Nick co-ordinates the PEI Partners Forum activities and all additional PEI operations, while studying for his MBA at the Open University.